TomClabault/HIPRT-Path-Tracer/README.md

 cmake ..
 ```

-On Windows, a Visual Studio solution will be generated in the `build` folder that you can open and compile the project with.
+On Windows, a Visual Studio solution will be generated in the `build` folder that you can open and compile the project with (select `HIPRTPathTracer` as startup project).

 On Linux, the executable will be generated in the `build` folder.
 # License